 13.)
 See the dramatic Sagres

-Make sure you visit the fort, explore the cliffside walking routes and Cape St. Vincent, which is next to Sagres Point.
+Make sure you visit the fort and explore the cliffside walking routes and Cape St. Vincent, which is next to Sagres Point.

 14.)
 Walk the cliffs around Lagos